Off-campus Resources

 Off-campus and Online Resources Pertaining to Specific Disabilities

-- ADD Association with links to resources such as books, videos, support groups
+- An ADD Association with links to resources such as books, videos, support groups

-- "Attention Deficit Hyperactivity Disorder" on the National Institute of Mental Health website.
+The "need to know" page of on the website.
 Has a particular section devoted to "Attention Deficit Hyperactivity Disorder in Adults"

 provides students with physical disabilities and health conditions and their families with supports to ensure a successful transition to and through higher education.
-Their site is full of resources, but check out and .
+Their site is full of resources.

 is dedicated to curing spinal cord injury by advancing innovative research and improving quality of life for individuals and families impacted by paralysis.

-- The nationally recognized Callier Center for Communication Disorders at UT Dallas has provided group and individual therapy for patients and families touched by autism for more than 30 years.
+The nationally recognized has provided group and individual therapy for patients and families touched by autism for more than 30 years.
 Their skilled clinical staff and faculty experts are nationally recognized and work closely with individuals and families to develop and strengthen their communication skills.

-- Spectra Therapies & Evaluation Center, located right here in the Dallas area (Plano to be exact!) is a multidisciplinary clinic offering comprehensive services like evaluations, therapy, and social skills groups for young children to adults.
-For current groups, see their .
+, located right here in the Dallas area (Plano to be exact!) is a multidisciplinary clinic offering comprehensive services like evaluations, therapy, and social skills groups for young children to adults.
+For current groups, see the calendar on their site.

-- The College Autism Network is a nonprofit organization linking varied stakeholders engaged in evidence-guided efforts to improve access, experiences, and outcomes for postsecondary students with autism.
+is a nonprofit organization linking varied stakeholders engaged in evidence-guided efforts to improve access, experiences, and outcomes for post-secondary students with autism.

-- EduMed has put together a nice, concise college guide for students with autism who are in college, or planning to attend.
+has put together a nice, concise college who are in college, or planning to attend.

-- "Autism Speaks is dedicated to creating an inclusive world for all individuals with autism throughout their lifespan.
-We do this through advocacy, services, supports, research and innovation, and advances in care for autistic individuals and their families."
+is dedicated to creating an inclusive world for all individuals with autism throughout their lifespan.
+We do this through advocacy, services, supports, research and innovation, and advances in care for autistic individuals and their families.

 Referrals to local, off-campus psychologists/psychiatrists for testing, therapy and/or medication management are available from °ÄÃÅÁùºÏ²ÊÔ¤²â's Counseling Services.
 DASS also has a limited set of referrals.

-- Formerly Recordings for the Blind and Dyslexic (RFB&D), Learning Ally offers membership to individuals with certified print disabilities.
+Formerly Recordings for the Blind and Dyslexic (RFB&D), offers membership to individuals with certified print disabilities.
 Provides access to the entire library of audio textbooks and literature titles for research and leisure reading.

 - General information and links.